Fatum Betula: Reception

 Fatum Betula received praise for its unique presentation and design.
 Writing for Vice, Patrick Klepek praised the game as "teeming with small details and mysteries" and "design ethos underscored by its PlayStation 1-era aesthetic, full of pixelated textures and blocky character models that aren't as interested in approximating realism as today's games."
-Also writing for Vice, Ricardo Contreras provided the game as an example of an emerging "renaissance" of games inspired by the aesthetics of the PlayStation.
+Also writing for Vice, Chia Contreras provided the game as an example of an emerging "renaissance" of games inspired by the aesthetics of the PlayStation.
 Ryan Epps of TheGamer praised Fatum Betula as an "unforgettable experience", highlighting the game's "evocative approach to exploration", "diverse and unique locations", and "replayability", comparing the surrealistic horror qualities of the game to Osamu Sato's 1999 PlayStation game LSD: Dream Emulator.
-Eric Layman of Digital Chumps similarly compared the game to its source material of PlayStation titles, stating the game "captures their spirit and respects their integrity", praising the game's "wild sense of experimentation, the natural invitation to curiosity, and the harsh beauty imposed by technical limitations."
 KJ Robertson of Alpha Beta Gamer praised the game as a "fascinating experience", stating the art style conveyed a "real Ghibli-esque sense of mythical wonder to the world."